russmckendrick/records/content/albums/love-hate-8778580/index.md

 styles: ["Soul", "Rhythm & Blues", "Acoustic"]
 ---

-Michael Kiwanuka’s stunning second LP proves he’s an artist with something to say. <i>Love & Hate</i> is a timely and timeless set of slow-burning soul that recalls Marvin Gaye, Bill Withers, and Curtis Mayfield.
+Michael Kiwanuka’s stunning second LP proves he’s an artist with something to say. <i>Love & Hate</i> is a timely and timeless set of slow-burning soul that recalls Marvin Gaye, Bill Withers and Curtis Mayfield.
 Produced by Danger Mouse, it sounds of the past and present all at once—as it does in the string-embossed swing of “Black Man in a White World.”